Linked Lists (Part 2)

 return self.__nth_from(self.first, n)

 Note the lack of type annotations.
-We don’t know what type of value nth or nth_from will produce, because we don’t know what type of value is stored in data.
+We don’t know what type of value nth or nth_from will produce, because our lists are heterogenous—they could contain any types of data in any combination.
+We don’t know in advance what type of value is stored in data.
+If we had a list that was homogenous (containing some type we don’t know in advance, but guaranteed to be the same) we could use a type variable.

 Again, let’s add some tests.